onetoneisme/blackjack/units_refactored/CF for DevOps engineers/Advanced/001_Create BOSH release/10_Creating java package.md

-## Creating java package
+## Create the java package

 ```
 bosh generate package java
 ```

-After executing this command file system tree should look like the following:
+After executing this command, the filesystem tree should look like the following:

 ```
 ○ → tree